SMusiolMLS/Python-projects/README.md

 # Python-projects
-Random projects from different websites
+Random projects from different websites or professionally done for work.